 • Duration: Temporary coughs that last for a short time are less concerning.
 But if the coughing persists for more than a day or becomes worse, seeking veterinary advice is advisable.

-• Signs of a Serious Issue: If the cough is accompanied by other symptoms such as lethargy, difficulty breathing, loss of appetite, or nasal discharge, it could be a sign of a more serious problem that requires immediate veterinary attention.
+• Signs of a Serious Issue: If the dog's cough is accompanied by other symptoms such as lethargy, difficulty breathing, loss of appetite, or nasal discharge, it could be a sign of a more serious problem that requires immediate veterinary attention.

 Home Remedies for Minor Coughing